Civic Engagement Scholars Initiative (CESI)

 - Civic learning outcomes,

 - Effective community partnership, and

 Teams will implement and document their civic engagement course(s).
 They will also participate in 3 of workshops* focused on:

 - Sharing information with concurrent and incoming CESI teams

-Teams will participate in a series of workshops focused on:
+Teams will participate in 3 workshops* focused on: